buildspace/buildspace-projects/Solana_And_Web3/en/Section_2/Resources/m1_setup.md

 </details>

 This might take some time, so don't be alarmed!
-Once you're done installing, run this to make sure everything is in working order:
+Once you're done installing, you may need to ensure it is in your path by pasting in your terminal ``export PATH="/Users/<your_username_here>/dev/solana"/bin:"$PATH"`` and replacing ``<your_username_here>``, then run this to make sure everything is in working order:

 ```bash
 solana --version